manmanmano/Fundamentals_of_Python/README.md

 # Fundamentals of Python
-All the programs of the course Fundamentals of Python at Taltech Cyber Security Engineering faculty.
+This repository contains all the completed programs / assignments from the course Fundamentals of Python at Taltech, Cyber Security Engineering faculty.